How to Measure for a Garage Door

 Yes!
 When purchasing a door or garage door opener from us, we do all the work for you.

-For many, its convenient to be able to get a rough idea of your garage dimensions, even before a professional is called in.
+For many, it’s convenient to be able to get a rough idea of your garage dimensions, even before a professional is called in.

 If you feel like every inch counts to try to get a vehicle or specific equipment in the garage, consult Overhead Door Company of Huntsville™.
 We are door professionals, and it’s our specialty to share all options available to you as a garage door customer.